GoHypernet/Galileo-sdk/docs/src/security.rst

 end user to host certain components of the platform on their own self-administered resources.
 Currently users can choose to host their own object storage and their own compute resources or to use the default storage and compute resources provided by Galileo.
-In both cases, Galileo gives administrators of storage and compute assets sigmented control of both resource access and permissions.
+In both cases, Galileo gives administrators of storage and compute assets segmented control of both resource access and permissions.
 All authentication flows are handled via `Auth0 <https://auth0.com/>`_.

 Storage
 ~~~~~~~